JvandeLocht/rippingTUI/README.md

 ## License

-MIT License - See LICENSE file for details
+GPL-2.0 License - See LICENSE file for details

 ## Contributing